vezzolter/DSA/DataStructures/Array/Array.md

 > The storage of the vector is handled automatically, being expanded as needed.
 Vectors usually occupy more space than static arrays, because more memory is allocated to handle future growth.
 This way a vector does not need to reallocate each time an element is inserted, but only when the additional memory is exhausted — cppreference

 At first glance, I thought I will just double the capacity each time it requires more for explanatory purposes, but I guess it may lead to misinformation, so I just chosen to implement solely based on the length.
-Even though it contradics the main principle, it doesn't abstruct to grasp the idea behind other memory management.
+Even though it contradicts the main principle, it doesn't prevent to grasp the idea behind other memory management.
 This resulted in some type of misleading nature of some methods, thus I've placed notes, where it does so.
 Overall, this implementation has the same minor adjustments as previous type.

 ## Dynamic Array | Detailed Overview